 The Excel IFERROR function returns a user-defined, custom value when the embedded formula generates an error.
 Otherwise, it returns the standard formula result.

 Using IFERROR is an effective method to identify and handle formula errors.
-However, you need to use more complex statements (for example, the IF function) without error-handling functions.
+However, you must use more complex statements (for example, the IF function) without error-handling functions.

 The purpose of using IFERROR and other error-handling functions is to trap and handle errors.